djr319/djr319/README.md

 - 👋 Hi, I’m David
-- 👀 I’m interested in aviation, guitar, cooking, and coding (I'm currently preparing myself for the codeworks.me September 2021 intake)
+- 👀 I’m a commercial pilot and programmer
 - 🌱 I’m always learning
-- 💞️ I’m looking to get busy at the bleeding edge in an industry that makes a difference
 - 📫 You can find my linkedIn profile at djryan.eu